DavidThien/ddd/content/wiki/new_cametton.md

 title = "New Cametton"
 +++

-The major trading hub of Edermayer, and one of the largest in the Mantay Sea.
+The major trading hub of Edermayer, and the largest island in the Mantay Sea.
 Even under the pirates, the port saw massive business, although it was a slightly more illicit variety back then.
 New Cametton also has the largest Setallian presence on the island, and most of the natives have been kicked out.